RecipesMountain/RecipesMountain/README.md

 ## Deployment to GKE

-Create cluster on GKE, add trigger to Cloud Build and create repository in GCP, change in `cloudbuild.yaml` you region, cluster name and repository.
+Create cluster on GKE, add trigger to Cloud Build and create repository in GCP, change your region, cluster name and repository in `cloudbuild.yaml`.
 When trigger fires deployment will happen automaticly